dusty-nv/jetson-inference/docs/aux-image.md

 # copy the image (dst, src)
 jetson.utils.cudaMemcpy(img_b, img_a)

-# or you can use this shortcut, which will allocate the destination first
+# or you can use this shortcut, which will make a duplicate
 img_c = jetson.utils.cudaMemcpy(img_a)
 ```